(2)

 • 2 cups cold water, divided

-• 3 apples, peeled and thinly sliced
+• 3 tart apples, peeled and thinly sliced

 • 3 pears, peeled and thinly sliced